Baytown Historical Preservation Association

 Own a piece of the Old Oak Tree!

-We are having more pens made out of clipped branches we saved from the Texas Avenue Oak Tree when it was pruned in March 2017 by Baytown Parks and Recreation Department.
-If you would like to place an order for these exquisite looking pens, please click on the pen photo above for info/order form.
+We have a limited number of pens made out of clipped branches saved from the Texas Avenue Oak Tree when it was pruned in March 2017 by the Baytown Parks and Recreation Department.
+If you would like to place an order for these exquisite-looking pens, please click on the pen photo above for information/order form.

 Baytown, the Yesteryears!